 Voices of the Street is Megaphone's annual collection of poems, stories, essays and creative writing from our vendors, writing workshop participants, and other writers marginalized by poverty and homelessness.
 The annual literary edition highlights bold and creative writing often ignored and silenced.
 Voices of the Street is sold on the streets of Vancouver and Victoria by Megaphone's homeless and low-income vendors.
 Vendors buy each book for $5 and sell them for $10, keeping the profit.
 Learn more about Voices of the Street here.

-Megaphone’s Speakers Bureau, launching in the fall of 2018, is a public awareness program connecting audiences with speakers who have lived experience of addiction and overdose prevention.
-Our speakers offer candid reflections on their experiences navigating the world as a drug user, and speak directly to developing services that meet the needs of people who use drugs, responding to overdose, and adjusting policies and practices to be more inclusive of people who use drugs.
+Megaphone’s Speakers Bureau, presented by Central City Foundation and established in 2019, is a public awareness program connecting audiences with speakers who have lived experience of drug use and overdose prevention.
+Our speakers offer candid reflections on their experiences navigating the world as a drug user.
+Depending on audience interests and needs, they can also speak directly to developing services that meet the needs of people who use drugs, adjusting policies and practices to be more inclusive of people who use drugs, and responding to overdoses.
 Presentations are delivered in public events or privately hosted workshops with the support of a skilled facilitator and Megaphone staff.
-To learn more about booking a session for your community or workplace, contact email@example.com.
+As the program matures, a selection of the presentations will be made available online for public use and archival purposes.
+For more information, click here to visit the Speakers Bureau website or contact firstname.lastname@example.org.